 The Research Master's Degree requires completion of a minimum of 168 Carnegie Mellon units.
 Of the total units fulfilling the Master's Degree requirements, at least 84 units must be comprised of core and elective coursework, and at least 84 units must be comprised of supervised research.
+The 168 units for the MSR degree may not double count for another undergraduate or master's program.
 Four core courses and three elective courses are required as part of the 84 credit course minimum as described below: